 Continue with this pattern (knit one, knit one below) until the end of the row and for the desired length.
 Sounds easy, right?
 It actually is!

 Important Tip -

-Ok, now let's say you are watching Netflix, and you've got distracted.
+Ok, now let's say you are watching Netflix, and you've gotten distracted.
 What was I knitting?
 What do I need to do next?
 Should I knit the stitch?
 Should I knit into the stitch below?
 You don't know!
-No worries, just take a closer look at the stitch you have in your needles (the one you are about to knit).
+No worries, just take a closer look at the stitch you have on your needles (the one you are about to knit).
 If it has two strands of yarn over it, it means you are supposed to do a knit stitch.
 If it only has one strand of yarn, then you are supposed to knit into the stitch below.